 A Bit About Dr. Turman

-- Two-Time Humanities NY Reading And Discussion Grant Awardee
+- Three-Time Humanities NY Reading And Discussion Grant Awardee

 - Mama’s Writing, a profile on Raising Mothers